eosull/Static-Artist-Portfolio-Site/README.md

   - The form submission image, sourced from [Unsplash](https://unsplash.com/photos/ujg_yHzb6rc?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink) user Abolfazl Ranjbar
 - The icons used in the footer and on the home page were taken from [Font Awesome](https://fontawesome.com/)
 - HTML and CSS lessons from [W3Schools](https://www.w3schools.com/) were used as reference when designing the site, for example implementing flexbox in the gallery or styling contact form.
+- Threads on [Stack Overflow](https://stackoverflow.com/) that displayed community and collaborative problem solving were useful to read when faced with issues that needed to be resolved
 - Code Institute materials were used to assist writing README file, such as the [README template](https://github.com/Code-Institute-Solutions/readme-template) and the [Markdown Cheatsheet](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 - The Code Institute [Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) was used as a template to begin building this site
 - Site responsivness visualised using [Am I Responsive?](https://ui.dev/amiresponsive)